hujhax/austin-improv-wiki/Troupes/Bossanova Cocktail Party.md

 ## Summary
 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2009 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>Welcome!
+Their answer to the "What's Your Deal?" question on a 2009 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Welcome!
 We're so glad you could make it to the party.
 Have a scotch and soda, a highball, or martini.
 Make yourself at home.
 Share a toast with your hosts Mr and Mrs Bossanova as they joke, sing, and dance their way into and out of hilarious situations.
-You'll never know who you'll meet at the Bossanova</p>
+You'll never know who you'll meet at the Bossanova

-<p>Cocktail Party!</p>
+>
+>
+> Cocktail Party!
+>
+>

-<p>Bossanova Cocktail Party is a 2 person sketch-prov variety show directed by Chris Trew.
-The show consists of music, props, and costumes bound together by cocktail-party-themed banter between the hosts and audience.</p></blockquote>
+> Bossanova Cocktail Party is a 2 person sketch-prov variety show directed by Chris Trew.
+The show consists of music, props, and costumes bound together by cocktail-party-themed banter between the hosts and audience.

 [[Category/Troupes|Category:Troupes]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]